posva/talk-data-loaders/slides-en.md

 ---

 <!--
+And last but not least, Pinia Colada started as an exercise for Mastering Pinia.
+So if you are curious about learning how it works internally and learning much more about state management in Vue.
+Give my course a try.

 And last but not least, if you are looking to improve your Vue.js skills with advanced exercises, or just want to support my work, check out my Mastering Pinia course on masteringpinia.com
 I brought some Pinia pins with me.
 If you bought the course, come show me and I'll give you one.
  -->